MaxAks/SalesforceWebTests/README.md

 ====================== test_login_suit ======================

-A test suite file containing tests for checking the correctness of the password, the need to enter a variation code or change the password
+A test suite file containing tests for checking the correctness of the password, the need to enter a variation code or change the password.
+A dependency has been established that if the test_login_in_sf test fails, then the other two tests in the suite also fail.